How Potatoes Affect Blood Sugar

 Published:

 Potatoes contain a class of carbohydrates called starches.
-These are naturally occurring molecules that are bigger than simple glucose molecules.
+These are naturally occurring molecules that are bigger than simple glucose molecules, so they take longer to break down.
 Different potato varieties have varying levels of carbs that could impact your blood sugars.

 Different Types of Potatoes

 The glycemic index (GI) is a rating system that helps you better understand how quickly the sugars from food will enter your bloodstream.
-Choosing low-GI foods as often as possible will help keep your blood sugars stable.
+Higher GI foods cause your blood sugar to spike more rapidly, while lower GI items keep blood sugar more stable.

-According to the leaders in GI research, the glycemic index of potatoes varies1:
+According to the leaders in GI research, the glycemic index of potatoes varies:

 • High GI 70 or higher - Russet, Red Skin, Gold, Yukon, Purple